EliahKagan/palgoviz/basics/sll.md

 comparisons to keys with weak references to dead objects work, if those comparisons are never made, even to remove the keys.

-Unfortunately, this intuition is *not* correct. `WeakValueTable` does not promise not to search for the key of the entry it is removing.
+Unfortunately, this intuition is *not* correct. `WeakValueDictionary` does not promise not to search for the key of the entry it is removing.
 Furthermore, its implementation in CPython stores entries in an underlying `dict`, to satisfy its atomicity guarantees.
 Accordingly, it *always* subscripts that `dict` with